ElvenTools/elven-tools-website/src/docs/recipes.md

 Done, 2 addresses saved.
 ```

+If you are interested in generating a **CSV** file, you can use the [elven-tools-collection-owners-csv](https://github.com/ElvenTools/elven-tools-collection-owners-csv) script, which will do that.
+The input file is the output of the `elven-tools collection-nft-owners`.
+You'll find the input and output examples in the [data](https://github.com/ElvenTools/elven-tools-collection-owners-csv/tree/main/data) folder.

 ### CLI for a buyer

 You can also use the CLI tool when you are only a buyer, not an owner of the Smart Contract.
 To do so, you would need to go through 4 steps.